nyx-project/vyhub-documentation/docs/guide/requirement_set.md

 ### Formula

 With the formula multiple requirements can be chained together.
 A logical formula can be created.

+#### Example

+There are 3 requirements with the IDs 0, 1 and 2 and you want to make the requirement set evaluate to `true` if requirement 0 and one of requirements 1 and 2 are fulfilled.

+For this the formula `0 & (1 | 2)` would be correct.

 ## Example Use Cases
 Requirement Sets can be for example used for the limitation of access to custom **[HTML pages](html_pages.md)**.